-The Council has decided to designate its 15.42% shareholding in Newcastle Airport Local Authority Holding Company Limited (NALAHCL) as fair value through other comprehensive income under IFRS 9 classifications.
-This decision protects Council taxpayers from any future movements in the value of these shareholdings until such time as the shares are sold or released.
+The Council has decided to designate its 15.4% shareholding in Newcastle Airport Local Authority Holding Company Limited (NALAHCL) as fair value through other comprehensive income under IFRS 9 classifications.
+This decision protects council taxpayers from any future movements in the value of these shareholdings until such time as the shares are sold or released.

-Nominal Value Fair Value 31 March 2023 Movement in Fair Value during 2022-23 Fair Value 31 March 2024 Movement in Fair Value during 2023-24
+Nominal Value Fair Value at 31 March 2024 Movement in Fair Value during 2023-24

-£m £m £m £m £m
+£m £m £m

-Newcastle Airport 0.295 13.490 - 13.490 -
+Newcastle Airport 0.295 13.490 -

-Soft Loans Made by the Council
+Material Soft Loans Made by the Council